Volodia Teitelboim: Early life and education

-Teitelboim's second marriage took place when he was 51 years old and was to Eliana Farías.
-While in exile in Moscow following the Chilean military coup d'état on September 11, 1973, they raised Farías' son, Roberto Nordenflycht, as well as their own daughter, Marina.
-Roberto, inspired by Teitelboim's communist ideals, joined the Manuel Rodriguez Patriotic Front and tragically lost his life in August 1989 during a guerrilla action in Chile.
-The grief over Roberto's death eventually led to the end of Teitelboim's marriage to Farías.
-On the other hand, Marina pursued a career in diplomacy.

-Teitelboim died on January 31, 2008, at the Catholic University's hospital in Santiago.
-He succumbed to kidney failure resulting from lymphatic cancer.
-It was reported that he and Claudio Bunster reconciled in the end.
+Teitelboim was born in Chillán to Jewish immigrants, Moisés Teitelboim Kraitzer, a Ukrainian, and Sara Volosky Blank, from Bessarabia, and developed a strong interest in literature from an early age.
+His family moved first to Talca and then to Curicó, where he completed his primary and secondary schooling, and it was there, at the age of sixteen, that he joined the youth wing of the Communist Party of Chile.
+He went on to study at the Faculty of Law of the University of Chile, where, in addition to his legal training, he worked as a sportswriter for the newspaper El Diario Ilustrado and edited the magazine Qué hubo en la semana.
+Upon graduation he presented his senior thesis titled "The Dawn of Capitalism – The Conquest of America."
+He went on to work as a lawyer for the government's price-oversight agency while continuing as a reporter, literary critic, and columnist for the newspapers Frente Popular and El Siglo.

 Political career

 Teitelboim joined the Chilean Communist Party's youth section at the age of sixteen.
-During the 1940s he endured persecution, along with all the militants of the Communist Party, and was imprisoned in Pisagua under the so-called Democratic Defense Law (also known as Ley maldita, or "cursed law").
+During the 1940s he endured persecution, along with all the militants of the Communist Party, once President Gabriel González Videla enacted the Law for the Permanent Defense of Democracy (popularly known as the Ley maldita, or "cursed law"), and was relegated and imprisoned in Pisagua.

 In 1961 he was elected to Congress as a Deputy for Valparaíso and Quillota, a post he held until 1965, when he was elected Senator for Santiago.
 He was re-elected to this post in March 1973, but was only able to further serve in it until Congress was disbanded following the September 11, 1973, coup d'état.

-During the military regime of Gen. Augusto Pinochet Teitelboim lived in exile in Moscow, where he launched the twice-weekly radio program Escucha, Chile ("Listen, Chile").
+During the military regime of Gen. Augusto Pinochet, Teitelboim lived in exile in Moscow, where he launched the twice-weekly radio program Escucha, Chile ("Listen, Chile").
 Despite the risk, he clandestinely returned to Chile in 1988 and campaigned for a provisional government following the regime's having been handed a defeat in that year's national plebiscite.
-The following year he was elected president of the Communist Party, a position he held until 1994.
+The following year he was elected secretary-general of the Communist Party, a position he held until August 1994, when he was succeeded by Gladys Marín.

+Controversy over the Prats memoirs

+In a 2025 memoir, journalist Eduardo Labarca, who in 2005 acknowledged authorship of a fabricated diary attributed to the assassinated general Carlos Prats, wrote that the task of producing the forgery had been assigned to him in Moscow by a senior, unnamed Communist Party leader acting on behalf of the Soviet party apparatus, a description widely understood to refer to Teitelboim.
+The Communist Party has never acknowledged responsibility for the forgery.